b. March 31, 1929, Hanover, New Hampshire

 DeFeo’s exhibition career began in the late 1950s, with her first major solo show held at Dilexi Gallery in San Francisco.
 In 1959 DeFeo’s art, along with that of Jasper Johns, Ellsworth Kelly, Robert Rauschenberg, Frank Stella, Louise Nevelson, and others, was included in Dorothy Miller’s momentous exhibition Sixteen Americans at the Museum of Modern Art in New York.
 Ferus Gallery in Los Angeles mounted her next solo exhibition in 1960.
 Her first solo museum show took place in 1969 at the Pasadena Art Museum and the San Francisco Museum of Art, where The Rose was exhibited for the first time.
 DeFeo’s work is included in many public collections, notably those of The Whitney Museum of American Art, New York; Museum of Modern Art, New York; San Francisco Museum of Modern Art; Los Angeles County Museum of Art; the Art Institute of Chicago; and the Albright Knox Art Gallery, Buffalo, New York, among others.

-All images © 2014 The Jay DeFeo Trust/Artist Rights Society/ARS New York.
+All images © 2018 The Jay DeFeo Foundation /Artist Rights Society (ARS), New York.

-Images may not be reproduced in any form without permission from the trust.
+Images may not be reproduced in any form without permission from the foundation.

 Making Space shines a spotlight on the stunning achievements of women artists between the end of World War II (1945) and the start of the Feminist movement (around 1968).
 Drawn entirely from the Museum’s collection, the exhibition features nearly 100 paintings, sculptures, photographs, drawings, prints, textiles, and ceramics by more than 50 artists.
 Jay DeFeo is represented by Blossom (1958).